Causal Graph Neural Networks for Healthcare: Introduction

-The distinction between correlation and causation maps directly to Pearl's Causal Hierarchy, which organises reasoning into three levels of increasing inferential power \cite{Pearl_2009_Causality, Hernan_2020_Causal}.
-Level 1 (Association) addresses observational queries through conditional probabilities $P(Y|X)$, answering ``what is?'' questions via pattern recognition, the domain where standard machine learning excels.
-Level 2 (Intervention) concerns the effects of actions, formalised using the do-operator $P(Y|\text{do}(X))$, addressing ``what if we do?'' questions essential for treatment planning.
-Level 3 (Counterfactual) queries alternative outcomes under hypothetical conditions, answering ``what would have been?'' questions critical for personalised medicine and retrospective analysis.
-Healthcare demands information at Levels 2 and 3, predicting treatment responses, comparing therapeutic strategies, and identifying causal disease mechanisms, yet standard models operate solely at Level 1, identifying statistical patterns without understanding the causal structure \cite{Prosperi_2020_Nmi}.
-The Causal Hierarchy Theorem demonstrates that these levels form a strict hierarchy where information at higher levels cannot be derived from lower levels without additional causal assumptions \cite{Pearl_2009_Causality}.
-This fundamental limitation explains why purely associational machine learning models, regardless of architectural sophistication or scale of training data, fail to answer interventional and counterfactual questions essential for robust clinical decision-making.
+Pearl's Causal Hierarchy distinguishes between correlation and causation, and organises reasoning into three levels of increasing inferential power \cite{Pearl_2009_Causality, Hernan_2020_Causal}.
+Level 1 (Association) addresses observational queries through conditional probabilities $P(Y|X)$, answering ``what is?'' questions via pattern recognition, where standard machine learning does reasonably well.
+Level 2 (Intervention) on the effects of actions, formalised using the do-operator $P(Y|\text{do}(X))$, addresses ``what if we do?'' questions that are important for treatment planning.
+Level 3 (Counterfactual) queries alternative outcomes under hypothetical conditions, answering ``what would have been?'' questions useful for personalised medicine and retrospective analysis.
+Healthcare would benefit from Levels 2 and 3, predicting treatment responses, comparing therapeutic strategies, and identifying causal disease mechanisms, but standard models operate at Level 1, identifying statistical patterns without understanding the causal structure \cite{Pearl_2009_Causality, bareinboim2022pearl, Prosperi_2020_Nmi}.
+The Causal Hierarchy Theorem shows that these levels form a strict hierarchy where information at higher levels cannot be derived from lower levels without additional causal assumptions \cite{bareinboim2022pearl, Pearl_2009_Causality}.
+This partially explains why purely associational machine learning models, regardless of architectural sophistication or the scale of training data, are unable to reliably answer interventional and counterfactual questions needed for more robust clinical decision-making.